Plasma cell neoplasms are diseases in which the body makes too many plasma cells.

 Monoclonal gammopathy of undetermined significance (MGUS)

 In this type of plasma cell neoplasm, less than 10% of the bone marrow is made up of abnormal plasma cells and there is no cancer.
 The abnormal plasma cells make M protein, which is sometimes found during a routine blood or urine test.
-In most patients, the amount of M protein stays the same and there are no symptoms or health problems.
+In most patients, the amount of M protein stays the same and there are no signs, symptoms, or health problems.
 In some patients, MGUS may later become a more serious condition, such as amyloidosis.
 It can also become cancer, such as multiple myeloma, lymphoma, or chronic lymphocytic leukemia.

 In this type of plasma cell neoplasm, the abnormal plasma cells (myeloma cells) are in one place and form one tumor, called a plasmacytoma.
 Sometimes plasmacytoma can be cured.
 There are two types of plasmacytoma.